TencentARC/BTS/README.md

 </p>

 ## Dataset annotation.
-BTS eliminate algorithms or out-of-the-box models for the labeling process to prevent some bad labeling cases.
+BTS eliminate algorithms and out-of-the-box models for the labeling process to prevent some bad labeling cases.
 The annotation workflow is as follows.

 - Images cleaning.
 Unqualified examples such as fuzzy images with unrecognizable characters and strokes will be filtered out.